Our guide to the Caribbean

-Facilities at Hermitage Bay include a beachside restaurant and bar, pool, Spa, non-motorized water sports including kayaks, snorkeling, sunfish sailing and Hobie Cats.
+Facilities at Hermitage Bay include a beachside restaurant and bar, pool, Spa, non-motorised water sports including kayaks, snorkelling, sunfish sailing and Hobie Cats.

 All-inclusive rates include breakfast, lunch, afternoon tea, evening canapés and dinner, together with a choice of several house wines and all drinks.
 A full wine list and deluxe brand beverages are available at an additional cost.
 Fully stocked mini bar on arrival (charge for replenishment)fresh fruit on arrival, cold towel and drink service on the beach,

-In order to preserve the peace and tranquillity at Hermitage Bay, motorized water sports are not offered.
+In order to preserve the peace and tranquillity at Hermitage Bay, motorised water sports are not offered.

-Complimentary activities include airport transfers (must stay at least 3 nights), yoga, Pilates, meditation, sunfish sailing, kayaks, Hobie Cats, snorkeling and windsurfing (plus water sports tuition).
+Complimentary activities include airport transfers (must stay at least 3 nights), yoga, Pilates, meditation, sunfish sailing, kayaks, Hobie Cats, snorkelling and windsurfing (plus water sports tuition).